 - _________, p.
 9.

 - Tyack and James, p.
-517. Many teachers resented this intrusion into their professional autonomy.
+517. Many teachers resented this intrusion.
 One WCTU “compliance monitor” reported on teacher reaction.
 “None of [them] have taken very kindly to the new departure of being watched, questioned or advised by their constituents.”
 (Zimmerman, p.
 20)

 - Nietz, J. Old Textbooks, p.
 294.